amr-ayoub/CarND-Advanced-Lane-Lines/writeup_report.md

 ### 2- Perspective transform:
 Read in the undistorted image and apply perspective transform.
-Perspective transformation gives us bird's eye view of the road, this makes further processing easier as any irrelevant information about background is removed from the warped image.
+Perspective transformation gives us bird's eye view of the road, this makes further processing easier as any irrelevant information about horizon or background is removed from the warped image.

 This resulted in the following source and destination points: